-Class 125 THE ADELAIDE SHOWGROUND FARMERS MARKET PRIZE Apricot Jam: one jar - not using dried fruit.
+Class 136 THE ADELAIDE SHOWGROUND FARMERS MARKET AND JAN HOLLAND PRIZE Apricot Jam: one jar - not using dried fruit.
+Not less than 250 grams.

+First: Voucher (\$65), Cash

-First: Voucher (\$65) Sponsored by Adelaide Showground Farmers Market Inc.
+Voucher is Market Membership for 12 months Sponsored by Adelaide Showground Farmers Market Inc.